antonindrawan/terraform-azure-gh-action/README.md

-# Showcase deployment of Azure resources using Terraform and GitHub Actions
+# Try a deployment of Azure resources using Terraform and GitHub Actions

 Based on